2018 Code of Conduct

 Each of us is responsible for addressing Conduct Risk by:

 - complying with relevant local conduct standards, including acting with integrity, due skill, care and diligence at all times and observing proper standards of market conduct

 - being alert to any potential adverse consequences that our actions or the actions of others might have for our clients, the markets or Morgan Stanley

-Morgan Stanley is committed to promoting free and competitive markets.
+Morgan Stanley is committed to promoting free, fair and competitive markets.
 We will not tolerate any attempt by an employee or representative of Morgan Stanley to manipulate the markets or the prices of securities or to impede fair competition.

 Laws or regulations in almost all jurisdictions prohibit market abuse, including manipulative trading activities.
 These laws prohibit: